-The second PRACE-ICEI call for proposals is now out offering resources from the Fenix Research Infrastructure.
+The PRACE-ICEI Call for Proposals #2 is now out, offering resources from the Fenix Research Infrastructure.
 These calls are for researchers from academia and research institutes in need of scalable computing resources, interactive computing services, Virtual Machine services and data storage to carry on their research.

 To start computing 1st September 2020